Meshack12756/Online_Portfolio/README.md

 # Online_Portfolio
 #About the Portfolio
-#This is my personal portfolio website, showcasing my skills, projects, and professional journey in cybersecurity, backend development, and software engineering.
-Built with modern web technologies, it provides an #interactive and responsive user experience.
+#This is my (Early-Stage) personal portfolio website, showcasing my skills, projects, and professional journey in cybersecurity, backend development, Financial Technology(FinTech) and software engineering.
+Built with modern web technologies, it provides an interactive and responsive user experience.

-#Technologies Used
+#Technologies Used (pr at least to):
   Frontend: HTML, CSS, JavaScript (considering React.js or Vue.js for future updates)
   Backend: (To be integrated – considering Node.js with Express or Django)
   Deployment: Hosted on GitHub Pages (Vercel / Netlify for the future)